contourpy/contourpy/docs/user_guide/external/shapely.rst

    >>> multipolygons
    [<MULTIPOLYGON (((0 0, 1 0, 1.667 0, 1.769 1, 1 1.714, 0.167 1, 0 0.5, 0 0), ...>]

-This returns an array of MultiPolygons whereas ``shapely.unary_union`` returns a single one.
+The ``shapely.unary_union`` approach returns a single MultiPolygon whereas this approach returns a NumPy array containing the single MultiPolygon.

 .. note::

-   If your filled contours have a different line type then you can convert them using :func:`~contourpy.convert_filled`, and if you have more than one chunk you can combine them using :func:`~contourpy.dechunk_filled`.
+   If your filled contours have a different line type then you can convert them using :func:`~contourpy.convert_filled`.
+If you have more than one chunk you can combine them using :func:`~contourpy.dechunk_filled` or iterate over the chunks, convert one chunk at a time and then combine the geometries.

 Example use of Shapely geometries
 ---------------------------------